The Government has again given all schools additional funding so that they can develop PE (Physical Education) in their schools.

 Children in Key Stage 2 are continuing to apply and develop a broader range of skills, learning how to use them in different ways and to link them to make actions and sequences of movement.
 They are developing an understanding of how to improve in different physical activities and sports and learning how to evaluate and recognise their own successes.
 Children are being taught to develop their skills in running, jumping, throwing and catching as well as playing competitive games such as badminton, basketball, cricket, football, hockey, netball, rounders and tennis.
 They are developing flexibility, strength, technique, control and balance and performing dances using a range of movement patterns.

-91% of our leaving Year 6 pupils could swim competently, confidently and proficiently over a distance of at least 25m when they left our primary school in 2017
+71% of our current Year 6 pupils can swim competently, confidently and proficiently over a distance of at least 25m.

-100% of our current Year 6 pupils can swim competently, confidently and proficiently over a distance of at least 25m.
-In addition, 39% can swim competently, confidently and proficiently over a distance of 50m.
+5% of our current Year 6 pupils can swim competently, confidently and proficiently over a distance of at least 50m

-93% of our current Year 5 pupils can swim competently, confidently and proficiently over a distance of at least 25m.
-In addition, 40% can swim competently, confidently and proficiently over a distance of 50m.
+96% of our current Year 5 pupils can swim competently, confidently and proficiently over a distance of at least 25m.

 As a result of effective Sports Funding spending, our children are more active than ever before.
 Staff are better trained to teach the children and the children are more engaged in their learning.